This is not an endorsement of the Republican Party. Let that sentence sit at the top like a flare in the darkness.

 Black Faces in High Places

-There is a deeper truth embedded in the data of these cities that transcends party politics entirely: Black mayors, Black city councils, Black police chiefs, Black school superintendents have governed these cities for decades, and the outcomes for Black residents have not fundamentally improved.
+There is a deeper truth embedded in the data of these cities that goes beyond party politics entirely.
+Black mayors, Black city councils, Black police chiefs, Black school superintendents have governed these cities for decades, and the outcomes for Black residents have not fundamentally improved.

 - Detroit has had Black mayors for most of the past fifty years